Common cyber attacks

 DHCP poisoning

 In a DHCP poisoning attack a malicious device impersonates a legitimate DHCP server and offers IP addresses to clients.
+The spurious DHCP server leases a useful IP address to the target device, in the correct subnet, with the correct mask, but assigns its own IP address as the default gateway.
 Once a client accepts the attacker's offer, their communication gets routed through the attacker's device, allowing them to potentially eavesdrop on traffic, steal data, redirect the user to malicious websites, or tamper with (damage) or alter the captured traffic.
 Mitigation: DHCP snooping.

-DHCP snooping is a security feature that helps to prevent unauthorized DHCP servers from providing IP addresses to devices on a network.
+DHCP snooping is a security feature that helps prevent MITM attacks by identifying and discarding unauthorized DHCP messages, thereby stopping the attacker from establishing themselves as a fake server.
+DHCP snooping helps to prevent unauthorized DHCP servers from providing IP addresses to devices on a network.
 It does this by classifying ports on a switch as either trusted or untrusted.
 Untrusted ports are only allowed to forward DHCP discover messages.

 A DHCP server can only send DHCP offers and acknowledgements to ports that are trusted.
 If a DHCP server tries to send a DHCP offer or acknowledgement to an untrusted port, the switch will drop the packet.
 This helps to prevent unauthorized DHCP servers from providing IP addresses to devices on the network.